I occasionally get a big vision for my future. A huge project that will take many months or years. Something exciting and very worth doing.

 For each big plan, I make a new file in that folder, and put all of my ideas and research into it.

-Now I can daydream all I want, not feeling bad that I’m not taking immediate action on this idea, because now it’s clear that it’s just one of many possible futures.
+Now I can daydream all I want, not feeling bad that I’m not taking action, because it’s clear that it’s just one of many possible futures.

 It also reminds me that I love daydreaming, just for its own sake.